MMuttalib1326/Time-series/README.md

 Seasonal variations, which represent seasonal changes;
 Cyclical fluctuations, which correspond to periodical but not seasonal variations;
 Irregular variations, which are other nonrandom sources of variations of series.

+What are the advantages of time series?
+Time series analysis helps organizations understand the underlying causes of trends or systemic patterns over time.
+Using data visualizations, business users can see seasonal trends and dig deeper into why these trends occur.
+With modern analytics platforms, these visualizations can go far beyond line graphs.